Skip to Content

 Although it’s located outside the main Bangkok city centre, there is no dearth of transport options to take you back and fro from the market.
 The best option is to arrive and depart by the MRT underground station at Chatuchak Park or just take the bus if you have too many bags.
 To be included in your Bangkok sightseeing bucket list.

-Chatuchak Market Entrance Fee: it’s free.
+Chatuchak Market Entrance Fee: Free.

 Check Out the Yodpiman Flower Market, Bangkok